mautic/user-documentation/docs/contacts/manage_contacts.rst

 The essence of monitoring what happens in an App is similar to monitoring what happens on a website.
 Mautic contains the building blocks needed for native (or pseudo-native) and HTML5-wrapper based Apps, regardless of platform.

-In short, use named screen views (e.g. main_screen) in your App as your page_url field in the tracker, and the contact's email as the unique identifier, see next section for detailed instructions.
+In short, use named screen views (for example; main_screen) in your App as your page_url field in the tracker, and the contact's email as the unique identifier, see next section for detailed instructions.

 Steps in Mautic
 ---------------

 1. Make the email field publicly updatable, this means that a call to the tracking GIF with the variable email will get properly recognized by Mautic.

-2. Set up a Form, which will be the access point of your Campaign (e.g. a new Contact email).
+2. Set up a Form, which will be the access point of your Campaign (for example; a new Contact email).
 Make this form as simple as you can, as you will be POST-ing to it from your App.
 The typical Form URL you will POST to is ``https://example.com/form/submit?formId=<form_id>``

 You can get the ID from the Mautic URL as you view / edit the form in the Mautic interface (or in the forms tables, last column), and you can get the form fields by looking at the HTML of the 'Manual Copy' of the HTML in the forms editing page.

-3. Define in your campaigns the screens you want to use as triggers (e.g. 'cart_screen' etc.).
+3. Define in your campaigns the screens you want to use as triggers (for example; 'cart_screen' etc.).
 Mautic is not looking for a real URL in the form 'http://' for page_url, any typical string would do.
 Like this: ``https://example.com/mtracking.gif?page_url=cart_screen&email=myemail@example.com``

 In your App
 ***********

-A best-in-class approach is to have a class (say 'mautic') that handles all your tracking needs.
+A best-in-class approach is to have a class (say 'Mautic') that handles all your tracking needs.
 For example, this sample method call would POST to the form with ID 3 - see previous section (note: for conciseness and ubiquity, these sample lines are written in JavaScript / ECMAScript-type language, use similar call in your mobile App language of choice).

 ``mautic.addContact("myemail@example.com",3)``